BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1review1.md

 title: Ch1 Review 1
 ---

-Complete the following review exercises on pages 24-25.
+Complete the following review exercises.
+Write your answers in the Canvas assignment text box.

   -  1: Which parts of a computer can store program code?
 Which can store user data?
   -  2: Which parts of a computer serve to give information to the user?
 Which parts take user input?